wp-plugins/quick-featured-images/README.txt

 7. The seventh and last screen: take an overview of your rules for future default featured images.

 == Changelog ==

+= 8.2.1 =
+* Successfully tested with WordPress 4.0
+* Added icons for plugin search
+* Changed order of links for this plugin on plugin list

 = 8.2 =
 * Added in 'Preset Featured Images': author as taxonomy